golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 # Workshop Ground Rules

-* 🙋‍♂️ Ask for support when facing issues
+* 🆘 Ask for support when facing issues
-* 🆘 Decentralize help
-  - 🤝 If things are not working for you, team-up with your neighbour
-  - 🤝 If things are working for you, help your neighbour
+* 🤝 Join or help your neighbour

 ---